-"Steep slope" means a slope of greater than one and one-half feet horizontal to one foot vertical (67 percent).
+&lt;sup>c Steep slope is a slope of greater than one and one-half feet horizontal to one foot vertical (67%).

-Fifty feet if slopes area is composed of fractured material or if slope area or embankment is intersected by impermeable strata.
+&lt;sup>d Fifty feet if slope area is composed of fractured material or if slope area or embankment is intersected by impermeable strata or shallow groundwater.